-Scientific Advisory Committee:??

 Need for action (Need comments)

-Cold regions are an intrinsically interconnected component of the Earth system, and the change to snow and ice induces downstream effects, including the change to the hazard, societal economy development and water resource supplement.
+Cold regions are an intrinsically interconnected component of the Earth system; for examplethe change in snow and ice cover induces downstream effects, including the change to the hazard, societal economy development and water resource supplement.
 The environmental and human issues facing cold regions are issues for the whole planet.
 As such, high-quality, reliable and sustained Earth observations in cold regions are in the global interest, benefiting environment, ecosystems and societies in all regions of the Planet.

 Existing Cold Region Activities and Gaps

 It is important for GEOCRI to identify, insofar as possible, different organizations, networks, systems, programs and projects active in cold regions.
-By mapping different cold region activities, GEOCRI has been able to identify areas where Earth observations are more abundant and their use for different applications common, and areas where gaps in activity exist, or where initiatives need to be strengthened and supported.
+By mapping different cold region activities, GEOCRI will been able to identify areas where Earth observations are more abundant and their use for different applications common, and areas where gaps in activity exist, or where initiatives need to be strengthened and supported.

 Figure 1 attempts to visualize the distribution of the significant initiatives in cold regions identified by GEOCRI, including both Earth observation providers and users, to clearly portray where activity is strong and where significant gaps exist.
 The initiatives included in Figure 1 are by no means an exhaustive list; additional initiatives exist in all domains but the figure nonetheless gives a good indication as to the current state of Earth observation-related activity across cold regions.
 It is important to note that the figure gives indication only to the number of initiatives in each region and domain, and not the quantity of work ongoing.
 Additionally, as the figure includes both providers and users of Earth observations, it does not indicate the quantity of Earth observations available in each region.
 Rather, Figure 1 attempts to indicate how much activity, related to Earth observations and GEOCRI, is ongoing in each region, broken down by domain.